Lee leads Princeton against Dartmouth - WTOP News

 Princeton, New Jersey; Monday, 2 p.m.
 EST

-BOTTOM LINE: Princeton hosts the Dartmouth Big Green after Xaivian Lee scored 33 points in Princeton’s 89-58 victory against the Harvard Crimson.
+BOTTOM LINE: Princeton hosts the Dartmouth Big Green after Xaivian Lee scored 33 points in Princeton’s 89-58 win over the Harvard Crimson.

-The Tigers are 6-0 in home games.
-Princeton ranks fourth in the Ivy League with 8.7 offensive rebounds per game led by Caden Pierce averaging 2.2.
+The Tigers have gone 6-0 at home.
+Princeton is 9-0 when it has fewer turnovers than its opponents and averages 8.6 turnovers per game.

-The Big Green are 0-1 in conference matchups.
-Dartmouth gives up 68.9 points to opponents and has been outscored by 8.1 points per game.
+The Big Green are 0-1 in Ivy League play.
+Dartmouth has a 3-8 record in games decided by at least 10 points.

-Princeton averages 10.9 made 3-pointers per game, 3.0 more made shots than the 7.9 per game Dartmouth allows.
+Princeton averages 10.9 made 3-pointers per game, 3.0 more made shots than the 7.9 per game Dartmouth gives up.
 Dartmouth’s 39.5% shooting percentage from the field this season is 2.4 percentage points lower than Princeton has given up to its opponents (41.9%).

+The Tigers and Big Green face off Monday for the first time in Ivy League play this season.

 LAST 10 GAMES: Tigers: 9-1, averaging 81.1 points, 35.0 rebounds, 17.5 assists, 6.1 steals and 2.8 blocks per game while shooting 48.7% from the field.
 Their opponents have averaged 63.9 points per game.